 Taking the train in Thailand is a great option if you’re watching what you spend and would like to travel comfortably, but you’re not in a hurry.
 This is because the railway service in Thailand is very slow, with journeys often taking as long, and sometimes longer than, they take by road.
 Putting this aside though, daytime trains give you the chance to see some great scenery as you travel, and because you can get up and walk around, and make use of facilities, trains are arguably more comfortable than a bus or minivan.

-Trains from Bangkok depart from Hua Lamphong Station and there are multiple trains making the trip throughout the day.
-Depending on which train you catch, journey times range between 8 hours 40 minutes to as much as 12 hours 15 minutes, so this trip from Bangkok to Surat Thani will take you the entire day.
+Trains from Bangkok depart from Krung Thep Aphiwat Central Terminal and there are multiple trains making the trip throughout the day.
+Depending on which train you catch, journey times range between 11 hours to as much as 13 hours, so this trip from Bangkok to Surat Thani will take you the entire day.

 Because it takes so long by train, the night trains with their sleeper service are a popular choice.
 You won’t see so much of the scenery as you travel, but you can sleep on the train and make the most of the time rather than wasting an entire day of traveling.
 Sleeper cabins are available in both 1st and 2nd class with both classes offering a good level of comfort.